kevinnguyen9185/WhatsappAutomation/README.md

 >
 > Whatsapp still do not have API for automation which makes it is extremely hard for people to do their businesses
 >
-> This is still under development.
+> This is still under development and can run only locally.
 The next release will be a deployable version

 ## Install

 ```
-Run server
+Run server (Dotnet core)
-Run client
+Run client (Dotnet core)
-Run Web
+Run Web (Angular 6)
 ```

 ## Usage